 Substituting with a good quality coconut milk really brings on the flavor.
 Homemade coconut milk is best, but not many of us have time to make it especially for a quick pasta dish.
 Using canned coconut milk works well and brand matters when it comes to canned coconut milk.
 Some are flavorless and others filled with additives and gives off a weird texture and mouthfeel when cooked.
 Make sure you use a full fat version.
 The light version of any coconut milk is thin and watery.

 Here are images of the brands I prefer:

 Make it Gluten-free plus ideas for variations

-You can easily make this gluten-free by using chickpea pasta.
-I don't have a problem with gluten, but love this particularly with rice pasta.
-Here are some other ideas to use in this pasta dish:
+You can easily make this gluten-free by using chickpea, rice, red lentil or any gluten-free pasta you love.
+I don't have a problem with gluten, but I love this recipe particularly with rice pasta.
+Here are some other ideas to use in for your rasta pasta dish: